NDBN Prepared to Provide Disaster Relief

 NDBN also coordinated efforts with FEMA, state and local officials.
 Plus we helped mobilize NDBN member diaper banks to provide supplies to families in shelters and those displaced by the storm.

-We are truly thankful for the support you have given and will continue to give to help these families as they work to rebuild.
+We are truly thankful for the public support for our efforts.
+We will continue to help families as they work to rebuild.
 Together, we are bringing hope to families struggling in the wake of these disasters.
-Thank you!

 Previous postings below